-Note: Students will be required to receive permission from the department chairperson to participate in the minor and must submit appropriate declaration forms to the registrar's office.
+Note: Students will be required to receive permission from the department chairperson to participate in the minor and must submit appropriate declaration forms to the Office of Records and Registration.
 All courses must be taken at The College of New Jersey.